satheesh18/distributed-database/README.md

 ### Keyaba Gohil
 - Designed and implemented the SEER leader election algorithm and service
 - Implementation of the metrics collector service
-- Developed the promotion and demotion scripts for failover
+- Developed the automatic failover workflow and replica reconfiguration logic
+- Contributed to system testing and integration validation

 ### Jayateerth Kamatgi
 - Designed and implemented the Cabinet quorum selection algorithm and service
-- Configured MySQL deployment including Dockerfiles and initialization scripts
+- Configured MySQL instances and initialization scripts for replication
+- Developed tunable consistency enabling users to choose between speed and durability
 - Implemented health monitoring, latency measurement, and lag tracking
-- Contributed to system testing and failure scenario demonstrations

 ### Satheesh Kumar G R
 - Designed and implemented the timestamp service for both instances
 - Implemented the coordinator service including query parsing and routing
-- Integrated all microservices and coordinated the Docker Compose setup
+- Integrated all microservices and orchestrated the Docker Compose configuration
 - Developed the stress test script and concurrent write tests